 \subsection{Dataset}

-The experimental data used in this paper comes from the UVIC Dataset, which collects time series data on appliance power consumption from real world residential and office environments.
-We cover a wide range of representative home appliances and electronic devices.
-The visualization can be found in Figure~\ref{dataset_visualization}.
-This data records the active power variations of individual appliances in a time series format, offering high temporal resolution and behavioral diversity, fully reflecting the dynamic characteristics of different types of devices in daily use.
-The devices in the dataset include both continuous loads such as desktops, iMacs, servers, and refrigerators, whose power curves exhibit smooth and sustained trends, and intermittent loads such as coffee makers, microwaves, printers, and water coolers, which exhibit typical bursts and mode switching.
+The experimental data used in this paper come from the UVIC dataset, which records appliance level power consumption as time series collected from real world residential and office environments and spans a wide range of representative home appliances and electronic devices.
+Figure~\ref{dataset_visualization} visualizes the resulting load profiles.
+The dataset records the active power variation of each appliance at high temporal resolution, capturing the dynamic characteristics of different device types in daily use.
+The devices include both continuous loads, such as desktops, iMacs, servers, and refrigerators, whose power curves exhibit smooth and sustained trends, and intermittent loads, such as coffee makers, microwaves, printers, and water coolers, which exhibit pronounced bursts and frequent mode switching.

-The raw data underwent a series of preprocessing to ensure quality and consistency.
-The UVIC dataset covers eleven categories of electrical appliances, demonstrating high representativeness and broad application potential.
-Its rich behavioral diversity provides a solid experimental foundation for synthetic data generation and non intrusive load monitoring (NILM) research.
-Through training and validation on this dataset, the model not only approximates the true power distribution in terms of statistical characteristics, but also maintains a high degree of similarity in structural and dynamic characteristics, providing reliable data support for energy consumption behavior modeling, data augmentation, and privacy protection.
+The raw data underwent a series of preprocessing steps to ensure quality and consistency.
+The UVIC dataset covers eleven categories of electrical appliances, and its behavioral diversity provides a solid experimental foundation for synthetic data generation and non intrusive load monitoring (NILM) research.
+Through training and validation on this dataset, the proposed model approximates the true power distribution in its statistical characteristics and preserves a high degree of similarity in structural and dynamic behavior, supporting energy consumption modeling, data augmentation, and privacy protection.